Zainab-Mehmood/python-game/README.md

    ```
    cd python-game
    ```
-3. Install the required dependencies:
+3. Install the required dependencies (if any):
    ```
    pip install -r requirements.txt
    ```